KauffmannAko/alx-polly/README.md

 Here are the new features and updates planned for ALX Polly:

 - **Migrate from Supabase to PostgreSQL**: Move to a dedicated PostgreSQL database for better reliability and scalability, using Prisma ORM for database management.
-- **User Role Management**: Add support for admin and regular user roles, with role-based access control and moderation tools.
+- **User Role Management**: Add support for admin and regular user roles, with role-based access control and moderation tools
-- **Poll Result Charts**: Integrate a charting library (Chart.js or Recharts) to display poll results visually and interactively.
-- **Comments & Discussion Threads**: Enable comments and threaded discussions on each poll, with moderation capabilities for admins.
-- **Mobile Responsiveness & Accessibility**: Refactor the UI for seamless mobile experience and improve accessibility (ARIA labels, keyboard navigation, color contrast).

 - **QR Code Generation**: Generate QR codes for individual polls to make sharing easy across devices.

-Stay tuned for these updates!
-Contributions and feedback are welcome as we build the next generation of ALX Polly.